jfalava/async-media-gallery/README.md

 * `.tag:hover`: styles the container where the tags are appended.

 ### Gallery Population: Images and videos are added to the gallery based on their file type

-Designed to dynamically add images or videos to a gallery in a web page.
-It accepts an object representing an image or video, and creates appropriate HTML elements to display it within the gallery.

 #### Parameters (given by the`img-sources.json` file)